1989–90 Utah Jazz season

 The 1989–90 Utah Jazz season was the 16th season for the Utah Jazz in the National Basketball Association, and their 11th season in Salt Lake City, Utah.

+Season summary

+Off-season

 The Jazz had the 21st overall pick in the 1989 NBA draft, and selected shooting guard Blue Edwards out of East Carolina University.

+Regular season

-The Jazz got off to a fast start early into the regular season by winning seven of their first eight games.
-The team continued to play solid basketball winning 11 of their 14 games in January, including a nine-game winning streak, and holding a 33–14 record at the All-Star break.
-The Jazz finished in second place in the Midwest Division with a 55–27 record, and earned the fourth seed in the Western Conference; the team made their seventh consecutive trip to the NBA playoffs.
+With the addition of Edwards, the Jazz got off to a fast start by winning seven of their first eight games of the regular season.
+The team continued to play solid basketball winning 11 of their 14 games in January, which included a nine-game winning streak, and holding a 33–14 record at the All-Star break.
+The Jazz posted a seven-game winning streak between February and March, and finished in second place in the Midwest Division with a 55–27 record, earning the fourth seed in the Western Conference; the team qualified for the NBA playoffs for the seventh consecutive year.

-Karl Malone averaged 31.0 points, 11.1 rebounds and 1.5 steals per game, and was named to the All-NBA First Team, and also finished in fourth place in Most Valuable Player voting, while John Stockton averaged 17.2 points, 14.5 assists and 2.7 steals per game, and was named to the All-NBA Second Team, and Thurl Bailey provided the team with 14.2 points and 5.0 rebounds per game.
+Karl Malone averaged 31.0 points, 11.1 rebounds and 1.5 steals per game, and was named to the All-NBA First Team, while John Stockton averaged 17.2 points, 14.5 assists and 2.7 steals per game, and was named to the All-NBA Second Team, and Thurl Bailey provided the team with 14.2 points and 5.0 rebounds per game.
 In addition, Edwards and Darrell Griffith both contributed 8.9 points per game each, with Edwards being named to the NBA All-Rookie Second Team, while Bob Hansen provided with 7.6 points per game, Mike Brown averaged 6.2 points and 4.5 rebounds per game, and Mark Eaton provided with 4.8 points, 7.3 rebounds and led the team with 2.5 blocks per game.

 During the NBA All-Star weekend at the Miami Arena in Miami, Florida, Malone and Stockton were both selected for the 1990 NBA All-Star Game, as members of the Western Conference All-Star team.
-However, Malone threatened to boycott the All-Star Game, after A.C.
-Green of the Los Angeles Lakers was voted to be the starting power forward for the Western Conference instead of Malone; Malone did not play in the All-Star Game due to an ankle injury, despite playing all 82 games this season; Rolando Blackman of the Dallas Mavericks was selected as his replacement.
+However, Malone had threatened to boycott the NBA All-Star Game, after A.C.
+Green of the Los Angeles Lakers was voted by the fans as the starting power forward for the Western Conference instead of Malone, who was selected as a reverse.
+Malone did not play in the All-Star Game due to an ankle injury, despite playing all 82 games this season; Rolando Blackman of the Dallas Mavericks was selected as his replacement.
 Meanwhile, Hansen participated in the NBA Three-Point Shootout.
+Malone finished in fourth place in Most Valuable Player voting, while Stockton finished in ninth place, and Eaton finished tied in fifth place in Defensive Player of the Year voting.

+The Jazz finished 22nd in the NBA in home-game attendance, with an attendance of 517,256 at the Salt Palace during the regular season.